jostylr/event-when/eventwhen.md

 As an example, let's say you need to read/parse a file and get some data from a database.
 Both events can happen in either order.
 Once both are done, then the message gets formed and sent.
 This is not handled well in most event libraries, as far as I know.
 But what if we had a method called `.emitWhen("all data retrieved", ["file parsed", "database returned"])` which is to mean to block the event "all data retrieved" until both events "file parsed" and "database returned" have fired.

+Some of the methods will return the emitter, but the ones involving handlers will return them instead.
+It ocurred to me that chaining of events does not seem that useful for event emitters.

 ## Files